sketchplugins/plugin-directory/README.md

 - [Flat Export](https://github.com/TheSonOfThomp/sketch-flat-export), by Adam Thompson: Use this plugin to batch export layers to a single folder.
 - [Flow Exporter](https://github.com/romannurik/Sketch-FlowExporter), by Roman Nurik: A Sketch plugin that exports prototype flows built with Sketch 49+ to HTML.
 - [Fluentc Translate](https://www.fluentc.io/sketch-plug-in/), by FluentC: The fastest way to translate a prototype into 75 languages.
+- [Fluentc Translate](https://github.com/FluentC/sketch-plugin), by FluentC: The fastest way to translate a prototype into 75 languages.
 - [foodreau](https://github.com/maxdavid/sketch-foodreau), by Max David: Data supplier plugin for populating designs with real food recipes.
 - [Framer Tools](https://updates.framer.com/download-latest/com.framer.pasteboard), by Framer B.V.: Copy layers from Sketch onto the canvas in Framer
 - [FreeFlow](http://free-flow.co/), by Francesco Bertocci: Speed up common tasks and boost your productivity.